aki2o/emacs-tss/README.md

 The above case is caused by the contents of the buffer.
 So, typescript-tools maybe back to normal by activation after editing of the buffer.
-If you want to activate this extension again, do M-x tss-restart-current-buffer.
+If you want to activate this extension again, do M-x `tss-restart-current-buffer`.

 ### Reflection of modified other file

 In Typescript, can import definition of other file using `///<reference path='...'>` and so on.
 But, this extension can not notice update of them automatically.
-If you want to reflect update of them into current buffer, do M-x tss-reload-current-project.
+If you want to reflect update of them into current buffer, do M-x `tss-reload-current-project`.

 Tested On